May Term 2022 International Travel Courses

 Courses traveling to the Americas:

-SEA 297-CRI Sport & Recreation Development in Costa Rica (Clint Huntrods) ECC: Global Perspective, pending approval; Preliminary cost estimate: $3,795 plus $112 for meals not covered by course fee and $145 passport fee, if needed.
+SEA 297-CRI Sport & Recreation Development in Costa Rica (Clint Huntrods) ECC: Global Perspective; Preliminary cost estimate: $3,795 plus $112 for meals not covered by course fee and $145 passport fee, if needed.
 Anticipated length of time abroad: 14 days.

-SEA 197-MEX Mexico and the Maya World (Molly Tun & Lau Cesarco Eglin); ECC: Global Perspective & Intercultural Communication, pending approval; Preliminary cost estimate: $3,100 plus $145 passport fee, if needed.
+SEA 197-ECU Natural History of Ecuador and the Galápagos Islands (Ryan Rehmeier & TBD); ECC: Global Perspective; Preliminary cost estimate: $5,050 plus $30 for snacks and $145 passport fee, if needed.
 Anticipated length of time abroad: 16 days

 Courses traveling to Europe:

-SEA 297-FIN Finland: Comparing the U.S. and Finnish Educational Systems (Jesse Wilcox & Marcy Hahn); ECC: Global Perspective; Preliminary cost estimate: $4,825 plus $316 for meals not covered by course fee, and $145 passport fee, if needed.
-Anticipated length of time abroad: 13 days.
+SEA 297-GRE Greece: Birthplace of Democracy (Adrienne Gathman & Kedron Bardwell); ECC: Global Perspective, pending approval; Preliminary cost estimate: $4,199 plus $332 for meals not covered by course fee plus $145 passport fee, if needed.
+Anticipated length of time abroad: 15 days

 SEA 297-ITA Merchants of Venice: Innovation and Entrepreneurship in Northern Italy (Mark Green, Lisa Carponelli, and Mark Juffernbruch); ECC: Global Perspective; Preliminary cost estimate: $3,776 plus $355 for meals not covered by the course fee, and $145 passport fee, if needed.
 Anticipated length of time abroad: 16 days.